Meantime (album): Touring

 To support the album in 1992, Helmet opened for Faith No More, a band which, like Helmet, would later be credited with influencing the nu metal movement.
 These shows came about since the members of Faith No More wanted to have Helmet on their tour.
 In some promotional photos from 1992, Faith No More's bassist Billy Gould can be seen wearing a Helmet shirt.
 Later in 1992, Helmet toured North America with metal bands Ministry and Sepultura, where they were consistently playing in front of crowds of several thousand people.
 During the tour, drummer John Stanier suffered injuries in a road accident, which led to Stone Temple Pilots filling in for Helmet on some of these dates.

 In early 1993, the band went on a tour of the Pacific.
 They played their first shows in Peter Mengede's home country of Australia in January 1993 at the Big Day Out festival.
 Following this, they performed in Japan and Hawaii.
-The Hawaii show would be Mengede's last with Helmet, as he departed the band in February 1993, after disagreements with Page Hamilton over their songwriting process.
+The Hawaii show would be Mengede's last with Helmet, as he departed the band in February 1993, after disagreements with Page Hamilton over songwriting.
 Their 1993 show in Melbourne, Australia was released on Live and Rare in 2021, which was Helmet's first official live album.

 Reception

 Commercial performance

 Meantime was originally scheduled to be released in April 1992, being delayed until June of that year.
 The vinyl release of the album was handled by Amphetamine Reptile, who negotiated with Interscope to retain the vinyl rights to the band.

 It became Helmet's breakthrough album, and upon release peaked at number 68 on Billboards Top 200 Albums chart, and at number one on the Top Heatseekers chart.
 It also managed to chart outside of the US in 1992, by peaking at number 88 on the Australian ARIA Charts.
 It is still considered their most commercially successful release and, to date, it is the only Helmet album to go gold in the United States.
 Their follow-up album Betty charted in Canada, New Zealand and several European countries, in addition to charting at a higher position in the United States and Australia.
 However, it has sold a lower number of copies overall when compared to Meantime.

 Andrew Earles of Spin that while Nirvana's Nevermind largely increased major label interest in alternative rock, Metallica's Metallica (1991) "pointed a fair amount of attention towards the commercial potential of heavier forms of rock, then the surprise success of Helmet's Meantime contributed to the same concern."
-Earles added that while Nevermind "opened the primary floodgates", the surprise success of Meantime "thoroghly hypnotized Interscope", who in turn "extended the long arm of illogic" far enough to unmarketable albums like Claw Hammer's Thank the Holder Uppers (1995).
+Earles added that while Nevermind "opened the primary floodgates", the surprise success of Meantime "thoroughly hypnotized Interscope", who in turn "extended the long arm of illogic" far enough to unmarketable albums like Claw Hammer's Thank the Holder Uppers (1995).